 - Install the latest firmware for the playback device or install the latest version of the software you are using.
 Refer to the manufacturer for information on how to update, for example consult the manual.

 4 Testing a different media server

-The FRITZ!Box Media Server transmits multimedia contents according to the UPnP AV standard (Universal Plug and Play Audio/Video).
-In order for a playback device or software to be able to play a file, it must support the UPnP AV standard as well as the file type (for example audio or video codec, container format).
+The FRITZ!Box Media Server transmits multimedia content according to the UPnP AV standard (Universal Plug and Play Audio/Video).
+For a playback device or software to be able to play a file, it must support the UPnP AV standard as well as the file type (for example audio or video codec, container format).